arkq/bluez-alsa/doc/bluealsad.8.rst

     Keep Bluetooth transport alive for *SEC* number of seconds after streaming was closed.

-    This option is required when using ``bluealsa`` with applications that close and then immediately re-open the same PCM as part of their initialization; for example applications built with the ``portaudio`` portability library and many other "portable" applications.
+    This option is required when using **bluealsad** with applications that close and then immediately re-open the same PCM as part of their initialization; for example applications built with the ``portaudio`` portability library and many other "portable" applications.